 Connect your computers with Computer-to-Mac Mode

-Luna Display's Mac-to-Mac mode allows you to use a Mac as a second display for your primary Mac.
+Luna Display's Computer-to-Mac mode allows you to use a Mac as a second display for your primary Mac or PC.

-- Luna Display currently supports the iMac as a non-retina display when using it as a secondary Mac in Mac-to-Mac mode.
+- Luna Display supports the iMac as a Retina display when using it as a secondary Mac with some limitations.
+More here.

-- Luna Display supports the new M1 Apple Silicon chip on Mac, though there are some hardware limitations on the number of external displays allowed.
+- Luna Display supports the M1 Apple Silicon chip on Mac, though there may be some hardware limitations on the number of external displays allowed.
 Check Apple's device technical specifications to see what is compatible with your device.
+More here.

-If the Macs are using different networks, they will not be able to find each other.
+If the computers are using different networks, they will not be able to find each other.
 You may connect via Wi-Fi or with an Ethernet or Thunderbolt connection.

 The Luna Primary app has an icon with a grey and white cat.